 Can I bring my dog?

 Federal Service Dogs are welcome.
 Other pets are not allowed on the LSU Rural Life Museum's grounds or in Windrush Gardens, except for photography sessions if certain conditions are met.
 The conditions to bring your dog for a photography session are: your dog must be on a leash at all times, have a separate person who is their handler, only be present for the pictures they are needed for, and all messes must be picked up.
 Dogs are only allowed for photography appointments scheduled after hours.

 Pets are allowed on the Trees and Trails area of the property as long as they are on a leash at all times.
 Pet handlers for a photography session may take their dog for a walk along Trees and Trails after their dog is no longer needed for the session.

 Is the LSU Rural Life Museum handicap accessible?

 The LSU Rural Life Museum welcomes guests with special needs.
 The Museum's Exhibit Barn, Gift Shop and the restrooms are fully accessible to handicapped guests.
 Our Exhibit Barn includes indoor exhibits that feature many artifacts from the 18th and 19th centuries.

-Wheelchairs and a single motorized scooter are available on a first-come, first-served basis at no charge.
+A wheelchair is available on a first-come, first-served basis at no charge.

 Handicapped and senior citizen parking is available close to the Museum's Exhibit Barn.
 Half of the historic outbuildings are accessible by wheelchair.
 Buildings and walkways are authentic to the 18th and 19th century, which may impose certain restrictions on our guests.